derek-dchu/awesome-note/java_concurrency.md

 *  `ForkJoinPool` implements the core work-stealing algorithm and can execute ForkJoinTask processes.
 * Good examples:  `java.util.Arrays.parallelSort()`, methods in the `java.util.streams`.

+## Concurrent Collections
+*  Collections that help avoid Memory Consistency Errors by defining a happens-before relationship between an operation that adds an object to the collection with subsequent operations that access or remove that object.

+*  `BlockingQueue`: a first-in-first-out data structure that blocks or times out when you attempt to add to a full queue, or retrieve from an empty queue.

+*  `ConcurrentMap`: a subinterface of `java.util.Map` that defines atomic operations to remove or replace a key-value pair only if the key is present, or add a key-value pair only if the key is absent.
+The standard general-purpose implementation of ConcurrentMap is ConcurrentHashMap, which is a concurrent analog of HashMap.

+*  `ConcurrentNavigableMap`: a subinterface of ConcurrentMap that supports approximate matches.
+The standard general-purpose implementation of ConcurrentNavigableMap is ConcurrentSkipListMap, which is a concurrent analog of TreeMap.